acrawford/positivelybernie/README.md

 2. Install project dependencies by running ''npm install'' from within your local project directory.
 3. To run a build of the website, run the ''gulp'' command from within your local project directory.

+Updates should be made to the 'master' branch (or a branch of the 'master' branch).
+Commits should *not* be made to the 'gh-pages' branch directly, but rather only via the ''gulp deploy'' task.
+The 'gh-pages' branch is used for deployments only.

 Deploying
 ---------